mihai-vlc/sublime-jsfmt/readme.md

-(This is *totally alpha* and you should only use it if you expect to contribute to it because its still alpha.)
+(This is *totally alpha* and you should only use it if you expect to contribute to it because its still fresh like ya butt.)

 # jsfmt for sublime text